 Who We Are

 Gender Action for Peace and Security (GAPS) is the UK’s Women, Peace and Security civil society network.
-We are a membership organisation of NGOs and experts in the field of development, human rights, humanitarian and peacebuilding.
+We are a membership organisation of NGOs and experts in the field of development, human rights, humanitarian response and peacebuilding.

 How we work